 Do I have to change schools every time I move?

 If you were kicked out of your house, ran away from home, are staying in a shelter or with another family because your family lost their housing, staying in a motel, hotel, trailer park, or camping ground, or have no place to live, you have rights as a homeless student.

-There is someone called a Homeless Liaison in your school district who can help you.
+There is someone called a Homeless Liaison in your school district who can help.
 Click here to find out who to call.

 To read about your rights, click here.
 You can also find out more about your rights and resources at youth-help.org.

-I just got out of lock-up and want to get back into school.
+I just got out of lock-up and want to go back school.

 If you need to know what to do to get back into school, click on one of these links:

 If you are 17 or younger, click here.
 If you are 18 or older, click here.

 Can I go to college if I’m moving around a lot?